When you sit the NEBOSH National General Certificate exam, you should revise for the recommended 40 hours beforehand.

 You don’t need to remember any information for an open book exam, but it’s a good idea to know some details off the top of your head.
 Leafing through your notes will raise your stress levels and waste time.

 This guide will help you to remember the critical details and organise your notes in preparation for the exam.

-- The NEBOSH General Certificate proves what you know - to pass the exam you must demonstrate you understand how the theory applies to the real working world.
+- The NEBOSH General Certificate proves what you know – to pass the open book exams you must demonstrate you understand how the theory applies to the real working world.